caperaven/crs-binding/readme.md

 A core focus of crs-binding is to manage binding or context data, responding to those context changes.
 There is a clear separation between component properties and binding data so that they can operate in isolation of each other.

+Please note that crs binding is still under active development as we are using it in an enterprise scale application.
+Changes are made as we require new features or discover usability issues and bugs.
+At this point of time the binding engine is stable.
+We do not anticipate any breaking changes though more features will be added.

 ## Documentation
 Documentation comes in two main forms.